Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: A General Lower Bound

 \subsection{Recovering non-interactive lower bounds}

-This section applies our \cref{thm:alg-lower} to recover the classical non-interactive lower bounds.
-Since a major goal of our paper is to integrate the Fano and Assouad methods (which provide dimensional insights but are typically challenging to apply in interactive settings) with the DEC framework, it is crucial to demonstrate that our framework can recover the non-interactive versions of these methods as a special case, serving as an important sanity check.
+We begin by applying \cref{thm:alg-lower} to recover classical non-interactive lower bounds for statistical estimation.
+Since a goal of our paper is to integrate the Fano and Assouad methods \arxiv{(which provide dimensional insights but are typically challenging to apply in interactive settings) }with the DEC framework, this serves as an important sanity check to demonstrate that our framework can recover the non-interactive versions of these methods.

-\textbf{Fano's method.} \cref{thm:alg-lower} can be easily specialized to KL divergence.
-Notice that for any reference distribution $\QQ$,